udacity/RoboND-EKFLab/README.md

 ### End Result:
-In the terminal, use the keyboard commands(u-i-o-j-k-l-n-m-<) and drive the robot around.
+In the terminal, use the keyboard commands(u-i-o-j-k-l-m-,-.) and drive the robot around.
 The `red` trajectory represents the `Odom path` whereas the `green` trajectory represents the `EKF path`.

 ![alt text](Outcome.png)